-As a leading energy operator, it is our responsibility to contribute to the development of our host countries, particularly in the regions where our sites are located.
-We ensure that our operations create value and opportunities by supporting employment, training and the local industrial fabric.
+As a major energy operator, it is our responsibility to contribute to the development of our host countries, particularly in the regions where our sites are located.
+Going above and beyond our contractual obligations, we ensure that our operations create value and opportunities by supporting employment, training and the local industrial fabric.

 Our ambition is to take action and be recognized as a partner in the sustainable social and economic development of the communities and regions where we operate.
 To achieve this goal, we have created a comprehensive and integrated approach to local economic development called In-Country Value.
 The approach is founded on dialogue with our stakeholders and it enables us to establish development priorities together and create long-term synergies.